 The defense of the dissertation follows the rules and procedures set out in the Graduate School Catalog (http://apps.gradschool.umd.edu/Catalog/policy.php?doctoral-degrees#the-doctoral-dissertation-and-examination).
 The dissertation defense is public.
-The student has nine years from admission to the doctoral program to complete their Dissertation Defense, including submission of a completed, written copy of her/his dissertation to the University.
+The student has 2 years after advancement to candidacy, and no later than 9 years after entry into the program to complete their Dissertation Defense, including submission of a completed, written copy of her/his dissertation to the University.
 Under certain circumstances, a one-year extension may be granted by the University.
 Departmental policy and significant highlights from Graduate School policy follow.
-Further details on the defense are provide in Appendix I.
+Additional procedures outlined in Appendix D. The Department does not allow dissertation defenses in the summer term.
+For an exception to this policy, students must first confirm that all existing committee members are available and willing to participate in a summer defense.
+The advisor must then write to the Department Chair and Graduate Director asking for a summer defense as an exception to the policy.